-

 Backpacking through North Macedonia

 Although my goal is to travel to each country on earth, I never could’ve imagined I’d be in North Macedonia this early in my journey.
 So, how did I end up here?
-Well, due to Covid, American citizens are severely limited from visiting much of the world, except North Macedonia and a few other countries.
+Well, due to Covid, American citizens were severely limited from visiting much of the world, except North Macedonia and a few other countries.
 It didn’t take much to convince me to head over to the Balkans again, especially since my first experience in Bulgaria wasn’t too great.
 I decided to give the region another shot.
 You may be wondering, “What is there to even see or do in North Macedonia?”
 It obviously isn’t as jam packed as its…

 El Chaltén: Argentina’s Trekking Capital